 Add More Wood

-The bottom line is that it’s not normal for a wood-burning fire to produce a lot of smoke.
-Excess smoke is a sign of incomplete combustion.
+The bottom line is that it’s not normal for a wood-burning fire to produce a lot of smoke, and this excess smoke is a sign of incomplete combustion.
 If the wood doesn’t burn completely, it will release airborne particulate matter in the form of smoke.
-You can reduce the amount of smoke produced by your wood-burning fires, however, by following these tips.